 - Don't let your skin become too dry.
 Dry skin can crack easily and germs (bacteria) can enter through the skin cracks.
 Use a moisturiser regularly on your skin.

 - Avoid scratching your skin if possible.
 Conditions such as eczema can make skin very itchy.
-If your fingernails are long, they can cause breaks in the skin when you are scratching.
+If your fingernails are long, they can cause a break in the skin when you are scratching.
 These breaks can be an entry point for germs.
 So, keep your fingernails short and avoid scratching as much as possible.

-How long does it take cellulitis to clear up?
+How long does cellulitis last?

 - If you have had bad cellulitis requiring hospital admission you may find that the cellulitis doesn't quite go away completely for several months.